ralphdp/hMERN/README.md

 # hMERN
-## An MERN-Stack Application Boilerplate
+## A MERN-Stack Application Boilerplate

-A full-stack, web application, boilerplate built with the MERN stack (MongoDB, Express.js, React.js, Node.js) featuring secure authentication with passport.js, modern UI with Material UI, and optimized for Heroku deployments.
+hMERN is a full-stack, web application, boilerplate, built with MERN stack (MongoDB, Express.js, React.js, Node.js), featuring secure authentication with passport.js, modern UI with Material UI, and optimized for Heroku deployments.

 ## 👨‍💻 Features